-The OAuth Client ID method works with all GSuite services, however it's recommended for attended automation because user consent is required before the robot can access to your Google account (for more information, see User consent in the Google Help documentation).
+The OAuth Client ID method works with all GSuite services, however, it's recommended for attended automation because user consent is required before the robot can access your Google account (for more information, see User consent in the Google Help documentation).

 For more information about OAuth client ID, see Using OAuth 2.0 to Access Google APIs in the Google Cloud Documentation.
 For step-by-step instructions, see Setting up OAuth 2.0 in the Google Help documentation.

 A service account key is a special type of Google account that belongs to your application instead of to an individual end-user.
 Your application calls Google APIs on behalf of the service account, so users aren't directly involved.

 For more information about Service account keys, see Understanding service accounts in the Google Cloud Documentation.

 - Follow the applicable instructions (listed below) to add your selected credentials.

 Now that you have enabled APIs and added credentials, you can build automation projects that include Google GSuite activities.